Frequently Asked Questions

 How do I arrange my flight

 Participants are responsible for arranging their flights to guarantee their place.
 The costs of travel is refunded, up to the travel grant amount for the youth exchange.
 You will be advised how much the travel grant is once you apply.
-The grant generally covers the average market cost to that country.
+The grant generally covers the average market cost for a flight to that country.

 The travel grant will be refunded post-youth exchange, upon receiving your travel documents (receipts etc.) and signing the participant declaration.